sajanmoon/DevTinderFullStactApp/README.md

 - Create BrowserRouter > Routes > Route=/ Body > RouteChildren
 - Creae an Outlet in your body component
 - Create Footer

+# Part2
+- Install axios
+- CORS install cors in backend => add middleware to with configaration :origin ,creditals true
+- Whenever you are making API call so pass axios => {withCretidtials:true}